sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data Provenance:

 : A historical record of the sources, origins and evolution of data that is influenced by inputs, entities, functions and processes.
+In the context of SACM, data provenance is expressed as metadata that identifies SACM statements and corresponding content elements a new statement is created from.
+In a downstream process, this references can cascade, creating a data provenance tree that enables SACM components to trace back the original data sources involved in the creation of SACM statements and take into account their characteristics and trustworthiness.

 Data Source:

-: One or more properties that enable a SACM component to identify an (target) endpoint that is claimed to be the original source of received data.
+: One or more properties (i.e. endpoint attributes) that enable a SACM component to identify -- and potentially characterize -- a (target) endpoint that is claimed to be the original source of endpoint attributes in a SACM statement.
+Data Source can be expressed as metadata by an endpoint label information element or a corresponding subject of identifying endpoint attributes.

 Endpoint: